Show All Answers

 Requirements for this permit include:

-For camping, hunting, boating, four-wheel drive vehicles and other seasonal permits, all applicants must present a New York State Driver's License along with one of the following forms of identification:
+For hunting, four-wheel drive vehicles and other seasonal permits, all applicants must present a New York State Driver's License along with one of the following forms of identification:

 The application is in triplicate with the yellow copy for Suffolk County, the white copy for the applicant (homeowner), and the pink copy for the Town Clerk.